pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/rsctypes/ns-rsctypes-_net_packet_rsc.md

 ### -field DUMMYUNIONNAME.UDP

-A structure that holds the TCP RSC information.
+A structure that holds the UDP RSC information.

 ### -field DUMMYUNIONNAME.UDP.CoalescedSegmentCount